-Introduction and Preliminaries
+Introduction and Goal

-Courses on data structures show how to represent sets of objects in a computer, so that operations like insertion, deletion, and lookup can be efficiently implemented.
-Typical representations are different variants of hash tables, search trees, or heaps.
+Courses on data structures show how to represent sets of objects in a computer so that operations like insertion, deletion, lookup, and many others can be efficiently implemented.
+Typical representations are hash tables, search trees, or heaps.

-In this course we also deal with the problem of representing and manipulating sets, but we are interested in the basic operations of set theory: union, intersection, complement with respect to some universe.
-We also wish to implement procedures for checking if a set is empty, or contains all elements of the universe.
-Finally, we also are interested in relations, and basic operations on them.
-Here is a more systematic list of operations, where U is the universe of objects, X, Y are subsets of U, X is an element of U, and X, Y are binary relations on Y:
+These lecture notes also deal with the problem of representing and manipulating sets, but with respect to a different set of operations: the boolean operations of set theory (union, intersection, and complement with respect to some universe set), plus some operations that check basic properties (if a set is empty, if it contains all elements of the universe, or if it is contained in another one), and operations on relations.
+Here is a more precise definition of the operations to be supported, where U denotes some universe of objects, X, Y are subsets of U, x is an element of U, and R, $S \subseteq U \times U$ are binary relations on U: